DESI Strong Lens Foundry III: Keck Spectroscopy for Strong Lenses Discovered Using Residual Neural Networks: Acknowledgment

 We present and analyze Keck NIRES spectra of strong lensing systems discovered in the DESI Legacy Imaging Surveys using residual neural networks.
 Redshifts from this program can be used for various strong lensing applications, such as characterizing the selection function of the neural network used, and converting geometrical parameters to physical ones.
 Additionally, this paper demonstrates the potential of the neural network lens sample for discoveries of high-redshift galaxies, galaxy formation studies, and understanding reionization.
 The candidate systems used have unambiguous lensing features that have been confirmed by our \HST program (GO-15867, PI: Huang).

 We targeted the lensed sources of these systems because they were beyond the optical range of DESI, specifically when the [\ion{O}{2}] doublet at 3727 \ang is redshifted beyond 9800 \ang \citep{desi2023a}, at $z \sim 1.6$.
 The exception is DESI J023.0157-16.0040, where the [\ion{O}{2}] doublet is barely within range and was successfully observed by DESI to have a redshift of 1.5818.
-We have succeeded in measuring the lensed source redshifts for six (with an exposure time of 1200 - 3600 sec) of seven other observed systems, with $z_s$ between = 1.6748 and 3.3317.
-Two each of these six systems were given Grade A, B, and C (with a human inspection score of 4, 3, and 2.5, respectively) in our lens searches \citep[][where we pointed out that candidates with a score of 2.5 or above are at least likely lenses]{huang2020a, huang2021a}. \ed{The two systems for which we did not obtain the source redshifts with Keck NIRES had considerably shorter exposure times (600 sec) and were at higher airmass ($\sim$1.6).
+We have succeeded in measuring the lensed source redshifts for six (with an exposure time of 1200 - 3600 sec) of seven other observed systems, \apjed{with $z_s$ between = 1.67511 and 3.33185.} Two each of these six systems were given Grade A, B, and C (with a human inspection score of 4, 3, and 2.5, respectively) in our lens searches \citep[][where we pointed out that candidates with a score of 2.5 or above are at least likely lenses]{huang2020a, huang2021a}. \ed{The two systems for which we did not obtain the source redshifts with Keck NIRES had considerably shorter exposure times (600 sec) and were at higher airmass ($\sim$1.6).
 DESI J024.1631+00.1384 will be targeted in future observations.} This is a relatively small sample and we will present larger samples of confirmed systems in the \desied{DESI Strong Lens Foundry} series.
 Nevertheless this is a promising first assessment that attests to the quality of our lens candidates found in the DESI Legacy Imaging Surveys.
 These NIR spectroscopic observations show great promise for obtaining lensing systems at high redshifts, for which the strongest spectral features of the lensed sources are beyond the optical range.

-Though the main objective of this program is to obtain redshifts, the spectra we obtained clearly have sufficient signal-to-noise for follow-up investigations, in particular, measuring the equivalent width of the most prominent emission lines.
-This would allow us to estimate the star formation rates and therefore supernova rates in the lensed source galaxies \citep{shu2018a, shu2021a}.
-This work is beyond the scope of this paper, and will be carried out in a future study.
+Though the main objective of this program is to obtain redshifts, the spectra we obtained clearly have sufficient signal-to-noise for follow-up investigations, in particular, measuring the equivalent width of the most prominent emission lines \apjed{and determining metallicity ratios.
+This would allow us to estimate the star formation rates and therefore supernova rates in the lensed source galaxies, and study the metallicity and formation process of high-redshift galaxies.
+This work is beyond the scope of this paper, and may be carried out in a future study.}

 For systems observed with at least one full ABBA dither pattern (1200~sec), Keck NIRES achieves a 100\% success rate in obtaining redshifts for the lensed sources.
 In addition to NIR spectroscopy, another possible method for follow-up is to use deep optical spectroscopy to identify weaker spectral lines \citep[e.g., DESI J253.2534+26.8843,][]{cikota2023a}.
 In future follow-up observations, the comparison between the efficiencies of NIR spectroscopy and deep optical spectroscopy for high redshift lensed sources could be \desied{investigated further with our large sample of lens candidates}.